OscarCampos98/OscarCampos98/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a Computer Science graduate from the University of Calgary.
 My curiosity has driven me to explore various tech fields, from web design and databases to security, data analytics, and AI modeling.
-While I’ve gained mid-level experience in these areas, I’m always eager to learn more and develop my skills further.
+While I’ve gained good experience in these areas, I’m always eager to learn more and develop my skills further.
 Outside of tech, I enjoy sports and good conversations.

 ## Technical Proficiencies
 ## Programming Languages